Resources and Guidance for Businesses in response to COVID-19 as of January 19, 2021

 List of business resources (including grants and loans) for businesses in Hampden, Hampshire, Franklin, and Berkshire Counties.
 Go to: https://bit.ly/WMassBusinessResources.

 The City of Greenfield received a CDBG award to fund the Regional Micro-enterprise Assistance Program for businesses based in 23 Franklin County municipalities – Bernardston, Buckland, Charlemont, Colrain, Conway, Deerfield, Erving, Gill, Greenfield, Hawley, Heath, Leverett, Leyden, Montague, New Salem, Northfield, Orange, Shelburne, Shutesbury, Sunderland, Warwick, Wendell and Whately.
 Eligible businesses with five or fewer employees who are income eligible and who can demonstrate a COVID loss, can apply for a forgivable loan of up to $10,000.
-There will be ongoing rounds until the funds are depleted.
+Applications will be accepted on an ongoing basis until the funds are depleted.
 The program is administered by the Franklin County Community Development Corporation (CDC).
 Go to: https://www.fccdc.org/covid-recovery-micro-enterprise-assistance-program/

 Franklin County Community Development Corporation offers loan financing, direct business technical assistance services, and expertise for food businesses.
 Go to: https://www.fccdc.org/covid-19-resources/